 Barbara Jefferson, a young American teaching in Tokyo in the 1960s, is set on a life-changing quest when her Japanese surrogate mother, Michi, dies, leaving her a tansu of homemade plum wines wrapped in rice paper.
 Within the papers Barbara discovers writings in Japanese calligraphy that comprise a startling personal narrative.
 With the help of her translator, Seiji Okada, Barbara begins to unravel the mysteries of Michi's life, a story that begins in the early twentieth century and continues through World War II and its aftermath.

-"Enthralling… (Davis-Gardner) quietly wows with this third novel, which features a wonderfully inventive plot and a protagonist as self-possessed as she is sensitive."
+Enthralling…Perfectly rendered…Davis-Gardner handles the Japanese mores of the time expertly, and the dialogue spoken by non-native English speakers is pitch-perfect.
+She quietly wows with this third novel, which features a wonderfully inventive plot and a protagonist as self-possessed as she is sensitive.